ZhukovWang/ModbusSlave/README.md

 # ModbusSlave

 ModbusSlave is a modbus slave libary.

 Build by standard C11 and can be used in Windows/Linux/embedded.

-Had been test in Windows(msys gcc) and Linux(Ubuntu 18.04).
+Had been tested in Windows (msys gcc 9.3) and Linux (Ubuntu 18.04 gcc 7.5).

 Support ascii and rtu mode.
 Can be used in serial or tcp.